 Functional MR sequences under anesthesia need to be tailored to capture this suppressed signal.
 Accelerated rs-fMRI is a desired technique for its fast acquisition, high temporal resolution, and low motion artifact.
 The trade-off is a low SNR in each BOLD volume compared with nonaccelerated fMRI.
-In awake imaging, moderately accelerated rs-fMRI can detect resting BOLD signal fluctuation.
-However, under anesthesia, a low SNR from acceleration may outweigh the benefits.
-In sedated animal studies accelerated rs-fMRI has been used, but in humans, the key studies did not use accelerated rs-fMRI.
-However, under anesthesia in humans.
+In awake imaging, moderately accelerated rs-fMRI can detect resting BOLD signal fluctuation.11 However, under anesthesia, a low SNR from accelerated rs-fMRI has been used,12 but in humans, the key studies did not use accelerated rs-fMRI.13-17 We hypothesize that acceleration may compromise rs-fMRI under anesthesia in humans.

-The literature on neurovascular coupling in sedated humans is limited 18 and the optimal anesthetic regimen to produce visible networks in rs-fMRI is unknown.
-Animal studies favor a combination of medetomidine and isoflurane anesthetic agents for rs-fMRI.
-19 In humans, the commonly studied anesthetics (sevoflurane and propofol) decrease connectivity of thalamocortical and frontoparietal networks. ^{10,20,21} Nonetheless successful utilization of these agents has been reported in pilot clinical studies. ^{13,14,20-25} Given our institutional experience, we hypothesized that propofol compromises the RSN further than other agents.
+The literature on neurovascular coupling in sedated humans is limited18 and the optimal anesthetic regimen to produce visible networks in rs-fMRI is unknown.
+Animal studies favor a combination of medetomidine and isoflurane anesthetic agents for rsfMRI.19 In humans, the commonly studied anesthetics (sevoflurane and propofol) decrease connectivity of thalamocortical and frontoparietal networks.^{10,20,21} Nonetheless successful utilization of these agents has been reported in pilot clinical studies.^{13,14,20-25} Given our institutional experience, we hypothesized that propofol compromises the RSN further than other agents.